The chief cause of skin reddening and sunburn

 That’s right, the skin’s stress response system signals are still on red alert, so you’re AFTER SUN LOTION is only offering only TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.

 Sorry to be the bearer of bad news, but the skin just keeps on burning.

 Now if that is not enough, when the body is exposed to ultra violet light in the form of UVB rays, the production of melanin pigment is increased.

 In this article I discuss melanin and how it acts like our skin’s tiny umbrella, your very own inbuilt UV filter.

-But when the UVB rays attack the melanocyte cells, this makes them unable to spread pigment evenly, which which is why sunburnt skin, is often characterised by dark uneven patches, known as hyperpigmentation.
+But when the UVB rays attack the melanocyte cells, this makes them unable to spread pigment evenly, which is why sunburnt skin, is often characterised by dark uneven patches, known as hyperpigmentation.

 Follow the link to find out more about ultra violet light, and why UVB rays only burn sometimes and UVA rays age the skin.